 Vinyl plank flooring has become a popular option in homes and businesses because of the wide range of styles and the incredible durability of the flooring.
 This cost-effective flooring can offer the look of real wood in rooms that hardwood flooring is not an option.
 It can be used in wet and humid spaces, making it suitable to run from the front door clear through the bathroom and even in basements.
 Many vinyl plank floors require a glue-down installation process.
 Determine whether this flooring type is a good choice for your space by taking a look at the subfloor and doing some simple prep work to get ready for the vinyl plank floors to go down.

-Wood Subfloors: When installing glue-down plank flooring over a wood subfloor, a double layer construction of the wood subfloor is required.
+When you glue down vinyl plank flooring over a wood subfloor, a double layer construction of the wood subfloor is required.
 If the plywood is porous, prep the subfloor by applying a primer that fills the pores and makes the floor ready to accept the adhesive.

-Apply Vinyl Plank Flooring Directly Over: Vinyl plank flooring is so versatile, that it can easily be applied directly over existing floor substrates, including plywood, terrazzo, fiber cement underlayment, vinyl sheeting, and radiant head flooring.
+Vinyl plank flooring is so versatile, that it can easily be applied directly over existing floor substrates, including plywood, terrazzo, fiber cement underlayment, vinyl sheeting, and radiant head flooring.
 It should not, however, be installed over cork, carpet, a floating floor system, laminate, or vinyl with a cushioned backing.
-This eliminates hours of work peeling up an existing flooring surface.
+You can glue down vinyl plank flooring over appropriate existing flooring to eliminate hours of work peeling up the floor.
 Simply remove the baseboards and start the installation process, replacing the baseboards after the vinyl plank flooring covers the previous layer of flooring.

 A few floor preparation steps will get the subfloor ready to accept the vinyl plank floors chosen.
 First, clean the subfloor to ensure there is no dust or dirt that will prevent the adhesion of the vinyl planks.
 If carpet has been removed, use a floor scraper to work up any lasting staples or glue residue.
 If the subfloor features cracks, uneven areas, or gaps, use a cement-based patching compound or leveling compound to even the inconsistencies out.
 Vinyl plank flooring needs a level and consistent surface for proper installation.
 Some floors will call for a paint-on primer prior to installation.
 This primer fills pores in the subfloor and helps the adhesive stick more effectively.